Isangeles/Senlin/README.md

 Simply run senlin executable(.sh on Linux or .exe on Windows).

-If you have problem with game startup, try to change game resolution(in settings.txt) to your current resolution or one of these: 1920x1080, 1600x800, 1280x720.
+If you have problem with game startup, try to change game resolution(in game.conf) to your current resolution or one of these: 1920x1080, 1600x800, 1280x720.

 ## License